hofmannu/opensaft/docs/physics.md

 Dispersion of the acoustic wave describes an effect in which different frequency components of the wave show different speeds of sound in the tissue.
 This leads to a change of shape of the waveform while traveling through the tissue, an effect that is often neglected in optoacoustic imaging.

+Especially at high pressures, one cannot assume linearity of the underlying physical equations and other effects such as cavitation could influence the sound propagation.
+Those are fully neglected by this toolbox.

 ## Practial considerations

 ### Spatial impulse response